WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 Like the constructor function itself, these "static" methods, getters, and setters do not pass their receiver as an argument.

+All methods, getters, and setters, whether static or not, are installed as writable, configurable, and non-enumerable properties.
+This matches the behavior of ES6 class methods.

 ### Instantiation

 When constructing a WebAssembly instance,